AWI-ESM/documentation_AWI-CM3/source/how_to.rst

 Control orbital parameters
 =========

 The orbital parameters (eccentricity, obliquity, and longitude of perihelion) can be controlled through the namelist ``NAMORB`` inside the ``fort.4`` file.
 For details of the implementation, consider looking at yomorb.F90 and su0phy.F90.
-Controllable orbital parameters are turned on with the logic swtich: ``LCORBMD=true``, which is turned off by default.
+Controllable orbital parameters are turned on with the logic switch: ``LCORBMD=true``, which is turned off by default.
 There are then three modes with which the orbital parameters can be controlled.

 - Under ``ORBMODE=variable_year`` mode the orbital parameters are calculated according to Berger et al. 1978 for the current year of the simulation.
 This is the default.
 The calculation can be considered reliable within ~+-1 million years of the present.
 - Under ``ORBMODE=fixed_year`` mode the orbital parameters are calculated according to Berger et al. 1978 for the fixed year set by the namelist variable ``ORBIY``.
 If you choose fixed year but set no year, the default is 1950.